On the Extremal Energy of Complex Unit Gain Dumbbell Graphs: Preliminaries

 \begin{definition} Let $G=(V,E)$ be a graph.
-A \emph{$j$-matching} in $G$ is a matching consisting of exactly $j$ edges, that is, a set $M\subseteq E$ such that $|M|=j$ and no two edges in $M$ share a common endpoint. \end{definition}
+A \emph{$j$-matching} in $G$ is a matching consisting of exactly $j$ edges, in other words, a set $M\subseteq E$ such that $|M|=j$ and no two edges in $M$ share a common endpoint. \end{definition}

 \begin{definition} For a simple graph $G$ on $n$ vertices, let $m(G,j)$ be the number of $j$-matchings of $G$.
 Then the \emph{matching polynomial} of $G$ is defined as

 \end{definition}